jsjung00/connect-four/README.md

-# Connect-four
+# Connect-Four
-Play connect four against the computer- implemented with minimax and alpha-beta pruning
+Play Connect Four against the computer- implemented with minimax and alpha-beta pruning.